 Give your import source a Name and then choose FTP or SFTP as the Type per your service provider or manufacturer instructions.
 The Host field should contain the server name or IP address.
-Do not type in ftp:// or other information in this field as OnSong will add that automatically.
-The Path field contains additional information into where to find the resources you need to import.
+Do not type in FTP:// or other information in this field as OnSong will add that automatically.
+The Path field contains additional information on where to find the resources you need to import.

 The Use SSL switch will use SSL to secure the transmission of information.
 This is normally not used for standard FTP, although it is possible.
 If you select SFTP, the transmission of information is secure regardless of this switch.
 Turn on the Authenticate switch if you need to provide a Username and Password to authenticate to the FTP server or peripheral.